gogs/docs/en-US/installation/install_from_packages.md

 # Install from packages

+Those are third-party providers, use on your own risks.

 ### Packager.io

 - Currently enabled for Ubuntu 12.04 + 14.04, CentOS 6 + 7 and Debian 7 + 8.